arnica-ext/scan-sbom/README.md

 ### Prerequisites

-- You need an Arnica account.
+- Sign in to Arnica with a privileged `admin` account.
 Sign in at `https://app.arnica.io`.

 ### API key and permissions